dahby/talkyard-writeups/current-queue-health.md

 This guide will cover the following steps to provide access to data from the [Messaging Current Queue Health API](https://developers.liveperson.com/messaging-operations-api-methods-messaging-current-queue-health.html):

 1. Create a new namespace in the Context Warehouse to serve as our cache.
-2. Create a `currentQueueHealth` FaaS function to call the API and send the results to a newly created Context Warehouse session.
+2. Create a `currentQueueHealth` FaaS function to call the API and send the results to the newly created Context Warehouse namespace.
-3. Schedule invocation of our function to run every 5 minutes, to continually update the session store.
+3. Schedule invocation of our function to run every 5 minutes, to continually update the store.
 4. Create the Conversation Builder integration to pull in the cached data.

 ## Set up Context Warehouse